DENG-MIT/KAN-ODEs/README.md

 As noted in the /src/ folder, the KolmogorovArnold.jl package used here is from https://github.com/vpuri3/KolmogorovArnold.jl, a source which is also referenced in the manuscript.

+# PDE examples

+Please find the source codes in the folder "PDE examples".

+# Citation

+To be included after acceptance.